adelriosantiago/adelriosantiago-blog/safe-mongodb/eng.md

 3.- Disable HTTP interface: Apparently MongoDB has a HTTP interface running on port 27018, quite frankly I have never seen it working quite frankly but you should disable it.
 Editing the mongod.conf to
 `nohttpinterface = true`

+4.- Add a user to the Admin database and connect trghoug it:

+`db.createUser({user: "exampleUser", pwd: "examplePass", roles: [{role: "userAdminAnyDatabase", db: "admin"}]})` Other available permissions/roles are `role: "read"` and role: "write".
+Don't replace the "admin" database with your database you want to manage, you will add a user for that later.

+Start mongod with authentication enabled `mongod --auth`

+Connect to your mongo instance with the command `mongo -u "exampleUser" -p "examplePass" --authenticationDatabase "admin"`.

+This is the the admin user, now create a user for a single database:

+[create a single user for "exampleDatabase"]

 It is better to completely disable incoming connections to your database.
 I do this by doing,

 `sudo ufw allow ssh` #If you are connecting through SSH (like AWS EC2 or Digital Ocean) you need to enable this, otherwise you will immediately lose connection to your Ubuntu instance after enabling the firewall.